reedhedges/AMRISim/README.md

 all at AMRISim startup.
 If you use -R instead of -r, then a new robot will be created on demand for each ARIA/Pioneer client that connects, and destroyed when the client exits.
 (So the robot's state is not preserved.)
-(Note that this is no yet possible with ROS clients, since ROS data is broadcast via ROS publishing system, rather than through a direct 1:1 client connection to only one client.
+(Note that this is no yet possible with ROS1 clients, since ROS1 data is broadcast via ROS1 publishing system, rather than through a direct 1:1 client connection to only one client.
 If you have suggestions for achieving similar flexibility in the future, please let us know on the github discussion pages.
 A service to control robot creation?